holmesw/isbn/README.md

 XSLT
 ----

-To use the XSLT functions, import XSLT function library into your style sheet like this:
+To use the XSLT functions, import XSLT function library, and the ISBN XSLT function namespace, into your style sheet.
+Example:

     <?xml version="1.0" encoding="UTF-8"?>
     <xsl:stylesheet